orobix/quadra/docs/tutorials/examples/sklearn_classification.md

 ```

 By default the experiment will use dino_vitb8 as backbone, resizing the images to 224x224 and training a logistic regression classifier.
 Setting the `n_splits` parameter to 1 will use a standard 70/30 train/validation split (given the parameters specified in the base datamodule) instead of cross validation.
+It will also export the model in two formats, "torchscript" and "pytorch".

 An actual configuration file based on the above could be this one (suppose it's saved under `configs/experiment/custom_experiment/sklearn_classification.yaml`):
 ```yaml